-- In a year marked by a global pandemic and economic downturn, we took prompt actions and strengthened our position to achieve remarkable levels of performance during a period of declining demand.
-These actions delivered strong financial performance and value for our shareholders, including: - Sales of \$13.7 billion; - Record cash flow from operations of \$2.1 billion; - Increased annual dividend per share for the 64th year in a row; and - Significantly reduced our debt. - We implemented The Win Strategy 3.0[TM], our foundational business framework, which we expect to drive sustained profitable growth and top quartile financial performance among our diversified industrial proxy peers.
-The actions taken under The Win Strategy to strengthen our portfolio and improve our performance have built a business that we believe is better equipped than ever before to be resilient across macro-economic cycles.
+- In a year marked by an ongoing global pandemic, we delivered strong financial performance and value for our shareholders. including: - Record sales of \$14.35 billion; - ٠ Record cash flow from operations of \$2.58 billion; - ٠ Record net income, earnings per share and segment operating margins; - Increased annual dividend per share for the 65th year in a row; and ٠ - Significantly reduced our debt. - The Win Strategy, our foundational business framework, drove sustained profitable growth and strong financial performance among our diversified industrial proxy peers.
+The actions taken under The Win Strategy to strengthen our portfolio and improve our performance have built a business that we believe is better equipped than ever before to be resilient across macro-economic cycles. - Our Purpose Statement: Enabling Engineering Breakthroughs that Lead to a Better Tomorrow continued to provide inspiration and direction for our team members, and represents how we can strengthen our communities and have a positive impact on the world. - We believe we are well-positioned to capitalize as the global economic recovery progresses.